 While Sikhs were not of one mind on the demand for Khalistan, the attack on the Golden Temple in 1984 touched off a renewed sense of Sikh grievance at the hands of the Indian government.
 Later that year, two of Prime Minister Indira Gandhi’s Sikh bodyguards assassinated her in the garden of her residence in New Delhi.
 This act of reprisal for the military operation in Amritsar sparked counter-reprisals in Delhi as anti-Sikh riots claimed the lives of several thousand Sikhs in the wake of the assassination.

 The repercussions of this tragic struggle in India have resounded in America as well.
 Since 1984, there are new tensions in American gurdwaras.
-By the 1980s, the first generation of new Sikh immigrants who had settled in the U.S. in the sixties and seventies had just begun to put down roots and build gurdwaras.
+By the 1980s, the first generation of new Sikh immigrants who had settled in the U.S. in the 1960s and 1970s had just begun to put down roots and build gurdwaras.
 Their children were in grade school and high school.
 The challenges of what it means to be Sikh in America were very much on the agenda of the new American Sikh community.
 Sikh gurdwaras were concerned with developing Sikh educational materials appropriate for the American context and responding to the concerns of teenagers experiencing the pains of being a visible minority in suburban high schools.

-When a new and sometimes angry group of immigrants arrived from the turmoil of the Punjab after 1984, they found many American gurdwaras concerned with quite a different set issues than those that were center-stage in the Punjab.
+When a new and sometimes angry group of immigrants arrived from the turmoil of the Punjab after 1984, they found many American gurdwaras concerned with quite a different set of issues than those that were centerstage in the Punjab.
 Some newcomers accused American Sikhs of not being sufficiently “Sikh,” not making Khalistan the top priority, while some American Sikhs saw some of the newcomers as extremists who wanted to take over the gurdwaras for political purposes.
 As one Virginia parent put it, “The latest wave of immigrants feels that the focus should be on support of Sikhs in India.
 It’s not fair or appropriate for our young people.
 The situation in India is complex and we, here in America, have a responsibility to our children to be clear and proud about what it means to be a Sikh here.”